 Before him, since this was a large ship, there sat a keleustes, a strong man, a time-beater, with leather-wrapped wrists.
 He would mark the rowing stroke with blows of wooden, leather-cushioned mallets on the head of a huge copper-covered drum.”
 Raiders of Gor

-Welcome to the eleventh edition of the DRUM – A publication made by and for the residents of PalGor.
+Welcome to the twelfth edition of the DRUM – A publication made by and for the residents of PalGor.

-1st Day of the Second Hand of the Eleventh Month
+2nd day of First Hand of the 9th Month

 I wish all well